A family tragedy would lead this LDS housewife down an unexpected path—one that would bring hope and healing to thousands of people half a world away.

 Despite the fact that leprosy is curable and easily treated (in fact, the Indian government offers treatment free of charge), those afflicted with the disease are often too ashamed and afraid to seek treatment.
 They've been forced to abandon life as they know it to live in leprosy colonies on the outskirts of civilization and beg on the streets for survival.

-To help leprosy victims and their families as much as possible, Douglas eventually determined that Rising Star Outreach needed to take a three-pronged approach: provide mobile medical care for people living in the colonies, create a safe learning environment for the children of leprosy patients, and offer micro business loans to help leprosy-affected individuals become self-sufficient.
-This formula has had great success, thanks in large part to the selfless volunteers who come from around the world to serve with Rising Star.
-"It will be the hardest work you've ever done, but when our volunteers come back, they feel like they have the power to change the world," Douglas says.
+To help leprosy victims and their families as much as possible, Douglas eventually determined that Rising Star Outreach needed to take a three-pronged approach: 1) provide mobile medical care for people living in the colonies 2) create a safe learning environment for the children of leprosy victims, and 3) offer micro business loans to help leprosy-affected individuals become self-sufficient.

 Mobile Medical Care